prskid1000/triton_flash_atten_windows/triton-win/TRITON_FLASH_ATTEN_FIX.md

 This document provides a complete guide to fixing Triton and Flash Attention 2.0 on Windows.
 Triton uses Linux-specific commands and functions that fail on Windows, preventing Flash Attention 2.0 from working properly.

+**✅ Status: All critical fixes have been verified and applied to the installed package.**

 ## Quick Start: Two Methods to Apply Fixes

 ### Method 1: Fix Installed Package (Recommended for Quick Testing)